Acumatica/Test-SDK-Starter-Guide/README.md

 2) Publish your customization to the site

 3) Download and extract the testSDK.zip for the same version
-4) Configure the config.xml, and test.cs Wrapper Generation variables.(physicalSitePath, username, Namespace, GI's, screens)
+4) Configure the GenerateWrappers() Method, and test.cs Wrapper Generation variables.(physicalSitePath, username, Namespace, GI's, screens)
 5) In your visual studio test project, go to "Manage Nuget Packages" and create a new package source
 6) Name the source with the version number, using the "packages" folder from the TestSDK download folder as the source.
 7) Update/Install the project dependancies/references to use the newly added version
 8) Update the project Properties->launchSettings.json to the new config.xml location - This lets you just press run in Visual studio to kick off the test.
-9) Regenerate the wrappers using GenerateWrappers() method, after updating the 2 config files described in step 2, paste the new wrappers into the project.
+9) Regenerate the wrappers using GenerateWrappers() method.
 10) Existing Extensions should not require any changes unless a field was moved or changed.

 Run the test, fix anything you missed.
-Congrats you have upgraded your Test SDK Test project.
+The Test SDK project has been updated!